 (ii) as expressed in Australian dollars per litre and including the rate of duty imposed by item 10.10 of the Schedule to the Excise Tariff Act 1921 (Commonwealth).

+[Clause 5 inserted in Gazette 26 Mar 2010 p.
+1182.]

 6. Tariff P2 (North West interconnected system — cost of supply tariff)

 (1) Tariff P2 applies to electricity supplied from the North West interconnected system to Commonwealth or foreign government instrumentalities.